MicrosoftDocs/architecture-center/docs/guide/iiot-patterns/iiot-connectivity-patterns.md

     - Data egress can be allowed to go outside of the Purdue Model.

 - Considerations
-    - Requires management of custom application and/or firmware updates.
+    - Requires additional deployment and management of the custom application for sensor data collection.
     - No support for offline or edge analytics scenarios.
     - [Security baseline for IoT Hub](https://docs.microsoft.com/en-us/security/benchmark/azure/baselines/iot-hub-security-baseline?toc=/azure/iot-hub/TOC.json)
     - See [Cloud Gateway options](#cloud-gateway-options) below to understand when to use IoT Hub vs. IoT Central